dicksonlaw583/ExtendedCollisionFunctions/README.md

 ## Installation

-Download the latest version from [the Release Pages](https://github.com/dicksonlaw583/ExtendedCollisionFunctions/releases) or [the YoYo Marketplace](https://marketplace.yoyogames.com/assets/9091/extended-collision-functions).
+Download the latest version from [the Release Pages](https://github.com/dicksonlaw583/ExtendedCollisionFunctions/releases).

 ## Contributing to Extended Collision Functions